activisthandbook/activisthandbook/articles/strategy/types.md

 ### Constructive or disruptive actions?

 Do you want to bring about change through disruption, or through constructive actions (such as persuasion and innovation).
 Carrot or stick?
 How disruptive do you want to be?
 Do you disrupt by not doing something (noncooperation) or by doing something?

+Some degree of conflict is inherrent to activism.
+If it is in the interest of those in power to change something for the better, they will (given that there are no technical obstacles).
+Since activism is all about empowering marginalised people, whose interests are often different than those with power, you are bound to clash.
+Constructive forms of activism play an important contribution to the ecosystem of all different types change-makers, but do not confuse being constructive with avoiding conflict.

+Also make sure to show solidarity with other forms of activism: 'radical' activists are clearing the way for moderate activists, shifting the Overton window.
+Disruptive activists are fighting on the frontlines and are hit first by state repression.
+Do not stand by as they are being criminalised, because you will be next.

 ### Legal or civil disobedience?